-1 √ or N/A Content TVA Includes a description of all commodities financed by USAID, including commodities or equipment provided under humanitarian assistance or disaster relief programs, and all other equipment, supplies, and other materials funded by USAID, and their export packaging, and whether they will comply with USAID marking requirements.
+√ or N/A Content Includes a description of all commodities financed by USAID, including commodities or equipment provided under humanitarian assistance or disaster relief programs, and all other equipment, supplies, and other materials funded by USAID, and their export packaging, and whether they will comply with USAID marking requirements.
 Note that they must be marked with the USAID Identity unless a Presumptive Exception or Waiver is approved.
 3. Pre-P roduction Review Indication is given as to whether USAID will perform pre-production review of USAID-funded public communications and program materials.
 Note that consideration should be given as to whether USAID's pre-production review of USAID-funded public communications and program materials for compliance with the Marking Plan should be obtained.
-4. Public Communications (as defined in 22 CFR 226.2) Indication is given that all USAID-funded public communications will include an appropriate acknowledgement and disclaimer.
+4. Publi c Communications (as defined in 22 CFR 226.2) 5.
+Sub-A Indication is given that all USAID-funded public communications will include an appropriate acknowledgement and disclaimer.
 Note that any public communications, the content of which has not been approved by USAID, must contain the following acknowledgement and disclaimer: "This study/report/audio/visual/other information/media product (specify) is made possible by the generous support of the American people through the United States Agency for International Development (USAID).
 The contents are the responsibility of [insert awardee name] and do not necessarily reflect the views of USAID or the United States Government."
-5. Sub- Awards Indication is given as to how the marking requirements will "flow-down" to sub-awardees.
+Indication is given as to how the marking requirements will "flow-down" to sub- awardees.
 Note that the NGO must include the following provision in any USAID-funded sub-award: "As a condition of receipt of this sub-award, marking with the USAID Identity of a size and prominence equivalent to or greater than the awardee's, sub-awardee's, other donor's, or third party's is required.
 In the event the awardee chooses not to require marking with its own identity or logo by the sub-awardee, USAID may, at its discretion, require marking by the sub-awardee with the USAID Identity."
 6. A Tab le Specifying: The program deliverables that the NGO will mark with the USAID Identity.
 The type of marking and what materials the NGO will use to mark the program deliverables with the USAID Identity.
 When in the performance period the NGO will mark the program deliverables and where the NGO will place the marking.
-7. If App licable, Another Table Specifying: The program deliverables that will not be marked with the USAID Identity.
+7 lf Ame where the NGO will place the marking.
+7. п арр licable, Another Table Specifying: The program deliverables that will not be marked with the USAID Identity.
+Rationale for not marking these program deliverables.
 Rationale for not marking these program deliverables.